AgonConsole8/agon-vdp/video/pingo/vdu_pingo.md

 the number of mesh indexes defining the mesh.
 Thus, each mesh vertex has texture coordinates associated with it.

-The "n" parameter is the number of indexes.
+The "n" parameter is the number of indexes, and must match the "n" in subcommand 2 (Set Mesh Vertex Indexes).

 ## Define Object
 <b>VDU 23, 0, &A0, sid; &48, 5, oid; mid; bmid;</b> :  Create Object